eclipse/jnosql-aphrodite/README.md

 ## Insert

-Inserting data for a row is done using an INSERT statement:
+Inserting data for an entity is done using an INSERT statement:

 ```sql